 At Penn, I was involved with the Advancing Women in Engineering program.
 We worked closely with the national Society of Women Engineers to get more women interested in engineering and computer science.
-Since SIG's head of technology is a woman, I actually invited her to speak at an event for the organization.
+After graduation, I continued to work with AWE.
+Since SIG's Head of Technology is a woman, I actually invited her to speak at an event for the organization.
 I had only been here for six months at the time, so I thought it was really cool that I could ask her to do that.

 The Data Engineering team is responsible for making sure the platforms we support can deliver vital information to traders and quants.
-I like that I get to work with a variety of technical groups, like security, systems engineering, and market data, as well as directly with the traders.
+It's data that the traders use directly to make trading decisions.
+We supply the datasets they run their algorithms against and data tools for them to make decisions on the fly.
+I like that I get to work with a variety of technical groups as well, like security, systems engineering, and market data, as well as directly with the traders.

 Copyright © 2019 SIG Susquehanna.
 All rights reserved.
 Susquehanna Financial Group, LLLP (SFG), an affiliate of SIG, is a member of FINRA.